Chirag-Bhise/SASAP/README.md

 BiFPTAS (Bicriteria Fully Polynomial Time Approximation Scheme) – A bicriteria approximation scheme that balances two key metrics such as cost and latency.

 **Compiling & Running:**
-All programs are written in C++ and can be compiled and executed using a standard g++ environment. g++ filename.cpp -o output_file
+All programs are written in C++ and can be compiled and executed using a standard g++ environment, using the command : ' g++ filename.cpp -o output_file' to compile and './output_file' to run.
-./output_file